krisselberg/personal-react-website/content/blog/1thing/index.md

 title: Doing This One Thing Makes My Day
 showcaseImage: ./1thing.jpeg
 date: "2021-12-13T22:12:03.284Z"
-description: "There have been periods of days where I ask myself, "Why am I unhappy?"
+description: "There have been periods of days where I ask myself, 'Why am I unhappy?'
 I try listing out different things that could be causing my unhappiness.
 However, there is one thing that usually comes alongside a blip of temporary sadness that I cannot explain."
 ---

 There have been periods of days where I ask myself, "Why am I unhappy?"
 I try listing out different things that could be causing my unhappiness.
 However, there is one thing that usually comes alongside a blip of temporary sadness that I cannot explain.